-Category Scoring Criteria Score (out of 5) Section 1 - Evaluation of the Success in accomplishing professional tasks assigned to the trainee.
-Trainee Success in assuming professional and ethical responsibility.
+Category Scoring Criteria (5pts each) Section 1 - Evaluation of the Trainee [25pts] Success in accomplishing professional tasks assigned to the trainee.
+Success in assuming professional and ethical responsibility.
 Adaptation to work.
 Aptitude for teamwork.
-General success during internship.
-Section 2 - Comprehend concepts of mathematics and basic sciences.
-Evaluation of Ability to apply concepts of engineering.
-Trainee's Personal Abilities Ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
-Ability in technical (welding, measurement, data acquisition, instrument operation and so on.)
-Works.
-Ability to Design, fabrication and testing (hardware and electronic card design, we produce line works, calibration, testing, etc.) Ability to design and conduct experiments.
+General success during the internship.
+Section 2 - Evaluation of Trainee's Personal Abilities [55pts] Comprehend concepts of mathematics and basic sciences.
+Ability to apply concepts of engineering.
+Ability to use the techniques, skills, and modern engineering tools Ability in technical (welding, measurement, data acquisition, instrument operation, and so on.) works Ability to design, fabricate, and test (hardware and electronic card design, we produce line works, calibration, testing, etc.) Ability to design and conduct experiments.
 Ability to demonstrate effective written and oral communication skills.
 Ability to work in cooperative form within a group.
 Ability to function in interdisciplinary teams through good working habits, time management, and self-regulation.
-Ability to express a creative thought on and critical assessment of events and ideas to shape their professional practice in a global/societal context Ability to recognize the need for, and have an ability to engage in life-long learning TOTAL 1
+Ability to express a creative thought on and critical assessment of events and ideas to shape their professional practice in a global/societal context.
+Ability to recognize the need for and have an ability to engage in lifelong learning.